 I hope my top 10 list gives you some new ideas of strategies you can implement to make your wedding day smoother and more enjoyable.
 Tell me, what is your #1 “must-do” on a wedding day?
 Let me know in the comments!

 This is a guest post by Renée Dalo.
 Renee is the CEO and Lead Planner of Moxie Bright Events, a boutique wedding planning firm in Los Angeles, CA. Renée is also a Leader for The Rising Tide Society (Los Angeles-East) and a strong believer in “community over competition”.
-She will be speaking this July at the Let’s Plan Conference in Weston, Florida.
 She can’t say no to anything Kate Spade, a weekend getaway, or a well-made bellini.
 You can find Renée on Instagram at @moxiebrightevents and on FB in her group The Moxie Collective, exclusively for Planners with 2+ years in business.
 Join us!